htgt/Design-Creation/README.md

 ###input:
 * sequence files
-* other parameters ?
 * location of chr genome files
 * design type
-** will these other parameters need to change?
+* other parameters to aos seem to get set, will not change

 ###output:
-- list of oligos for each oligo type ( ranked )
+* list of oligos for each oligo type ( ranked )
-- coordinate offset returned as well
+* coordinate offset returned as well

 Oligo Filtering